isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/Form Teacher Guidance Period (FTGP).md

 ---
 # Form Teacher Guidance Period (FTGP)

-Form Teachers play a central role in shaping the development of their young charges.
-They use Form Teacher Guidance Period to bond with their students through interaction activities and build positive Teacher-Student Relationship (TSR).
+<p align="Justify">Form Teachers play a central role in shaping the development of their young charges.
+They use Form Teacher Guidance Period to bond with their students through interaction activities and build positive Teacher-Student Relationship (TSR). </p>

 #### Learning Outcomes

-FTGP lessons with purposeful teacher-student interactions and the explicit teaching of social and emotional competencies are planned.
-This is to provide the platform for teachers and students to establish good rapport and to allow teachers to identify the needs of students so as to provide them with better support.
+<p align="Justify">FTGP lessons with purposeful teacher-student interactions and the explicit teaching of social and emotional competencies are planned.
+This is to provide the platform for teachers and students to establish good rapport and to allow teachers to identify the needs of students so as to provide them with better support.</p>

 #### Our Key Approaches / Strategies

-During FTGP lessons, there could be play activities between the form teacher and students to enhance bonding as well as the teaching of social and emotional competencies for the following outcomes:
+<p align="Justify">During FTGP lessons, there could be play activities between the form teacher and students to enhance bonding as well as the teaching of social and emotional competencies for the following outcomes: </p>

 * better understand themselves (Self-Awareness);
 * learn ways to manage themselves (Self-Management);
 * better understand their family and friends (Social Awareness);